Renewing A, G, and NATO Visas in the United States

 There are no fees for A, G, and NATO visa application renewals.

-A and G Visa Applicants - Your application package, containing all required documents, should be submitted through your embassy or international organization in Washington.
+A and G Visa Applicants – Your application package, containing all required documents, should be submitted in coordination with your embassy, mission, or international organization.

 NATO Visa Applicants – Submit your application package through your commanding office.

-Applications Submitted in Person - Applications may be submitted at the Diplomatic Liaison Division's Diplomatic Reception Area, Mondays, Wednesdays and Fridays, excluding holidays, between 10:00 a.m. and 11:00 a.m.
+Applications Submitted in Person in Washington, DC – Applications may be submitted at the Diplomatic Liaison Division's Diplomatic Reception Area, Mondays, Wednesdays and Fridays, excluding holidays, between 10:00 a.m. and 11:00 a.m.
 (Eastern Time).

 Directions – The Diplomatic Reception Desk is located at 600 19th Street N.W.
 Washington, D.C.
 20522.